LorenzoAuditore/chatgpt-powered-morningbrieffing/README.md

 ### Minimal Requirements

-- An iOS device
+- An iOS device capable of running iOS 18.4
 - the ChatGPT app on the same device & ChatGPT account on free tier.
 - Saved Memories feature activated.

 ### Recommended Requirements
 - A recent iOS device.
-Anything from iPhone 12 *and* capable of running iOS 18.4
+Anything from iPhone 12 *and* capable of running iOS 18.4.
+Ideally —but optional, Apple-Intelligence-capable device.
 - The **ChatGPT app** and a **ChatGPT account on the $20 tier**.
 For greater performance, $200 tier is possible but entirely optional.
 - Saved Memories feature activated.
 - Customize ChatGPT feature activated and populated.